nx10/httpgd/README.md

 The various components of httpgd are written in C++, R and TypeScript.
 We welcome contributions of any kind.

 Other areas in need of improvement are: Testing, documentation, net security and continuous integration.

+If you feel lost, the [technical documentation](docs/tecdoc.md) might help.

 ## License